klavinslab/simple-plasmid-construction/operation_types/Pour_Gel.md

     show do
       title "Pour and label the gel(s)"
       note "Using a gel pouring autoclave glove, pour agarose from one flask into the casting tray.
             Pour slowly and in a corner for best results.
-Pop any bubbles with a 10 µL pipet tip.
+Pop any bubbles with a 10 L pipet tip.
 Repeat for each gel" operations.output_collections["Lane"].each_with_index do | gel, i |
           check "Write id #{gel.id} on piece of lab tape and affix it to the side of the gel box." end